Rignchen/RapportFormation/src/projects/html-css/static-web.md

 - A video
 - A map that can be interacted with

-I chose to make a website for a company that sells burgers calles "Burger Paradise"<br>
+I chose to make a website for a company that sells burgers called "Burger Paradise"<br>
 For the form I imagined that if you aren't satisfied with the burgers suggested on the website, you can create your own burger inside a form and the company will make it for you.